kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [x] Container Panel ctx menu seems to be getting confused when clicking Edit.
 - [x] Finish overhauling item use buttons so they can comfortably accommodate Forge URLs
 - [x] Consolidate item table styles to one SCSS file for App V1 / App V2 classic
+- [x] Attached info cards in popout force some width onto the popout window.
+Any idea how to get around that?
+Maybe some trick with parent container width perhaps?
+  - Suggestion: if popout is detected, override card availability (or visibility) if the card isn't floating.
+  - Another suggestion: use animation sequences so that when the card is fully transparent, then set width to 0.
+  - ✍ The solution was to submit a github issue to PopOut! https://github.com/League-of-Foundry-Developers/fvtt-module-popout/issues/132
+- [x] cleanup: there are a number of V2 components floating around.
+Rename the ones that have already replaced their predecessors.